 Ernie often took great personal risks in his fight against conscription.
 This extract from his autobiography concerns the famous “Blood Vote” poem and poster.

 The cryptic reference refers to the pencil at the top of the poster.
-The poem was actually written by E. J. Dempsey, a leader-writer on the pro-conscription Evening News, who wanted to remain anonymous and asked Winspear to sign the poem.
+Whilst the poster refers to the author as W.R.
+Winspear, it was actually written by E. J. Dempsey, a leader-writer on the pro-conscription Evening News.
+He wanted to remain anonymous and asked Winspear to sign the poem.